October 16, 2020

 750ml good chicken or vegetable stock, plus extra if needed

-FOR THE GARNISH: 3 tablespoons pumpkin seeds and 1 teaspoon extra-virgin olive oil
+For the Garnish: 3 tablespoons pumpkin seeds and 1 teaspoon extra virgin olive oil.

-Heat the oven to 180˚C/fan oven 160˚C/mark 4.
-Scatter the pumpkin in a large roasting tin with the shallots, garlic-cut-side down – rosemary, chilli (if using), olive oil and seasoning to toss to coat in the oil.
 Roast for 45 minutes until mostly tender and golden in places, but not too browned – if it starts to brown, cover with foil.
 For the garnish, toss the pumpkin seeds on a baking tray with the olive oil and toast in the oven for 5 minutes.

-When the pumpkin is ready, remove the rosemary – reserve for a garnish unless blackened – and squeeze the softened garlic shallots from their skins into the roasting tray, discarding the skins.
-Heat the stock in a saucepan large enough to fit the pumpkin, then add the contents of the roasting tray and simmer for 15-20 minutes.
 Blend to a smooth purée using a stick blender, thinning with more hot stock if necessary.
 Alternatively, cool slightly and blend in batches in a jug blender or food processor (a processor won’t give as smooth a result).

 Reheat gently to serve, season and ladle into warm bowls.
 Crumble over the goats’ cheese and scatter with pumpkin seeds.
 If using, break over the crisp rosemary needles and drizzle with a little pumpkin-seed oil.